zackarno/ssd_aok/README.md

 This project was developed in January 2020 to automate South Sudan AOK data collation and analysis.
 This document serves as a tutorial for the the next Analyst.
-As this Github will no longer be maintained after March 6 2020 it is recommended that this github be forked by the responsible GIS/Data Unit Manager and the fork be maintained and updated.
+As this Git-hub will no longer be maintained after March 6 2020 it is recommended that this github be forked by the responsible GIS/Data Unit Manager and the fork be maintained and updated.

-The actual procecss is mean to be implemented entirely through the script currently labeled **AOK\_cleaning\_aggregating.R** The markdown (rmd) file was simple made to create the tutorial and enhance documentation.
+The actual process is mean to be implemented entirely through the script currently labeled **AOK\_cleaning\_aggregating.R** The markdown (rmd) file was simple made to create the tutorial and enhance documentation.

 SETUP
 =====